Skip to main content

 Arriving in Washington DC

 Students will work with Corniche Travel to book the most economical and direct roundtrip flight available from the closest airport to their permanent address to Washington's Reagan International Airport (DCA) or Dulles International Airport (IAD) and back based on the established program dates.
-Students will be greeted at baggage claim by the DC Program staff and transported to campus by bus.
+Students are in charge of getting to campus on their own.
+DC Program staff recommend flying into DCA when possible as it is much closer to campus than IAD.
 Some students may be exempt from this flight requirement but must immediately contact the International Programs Office to obtain a special flight exemption.

 Transportation to Your Facility